openfaas/media/README.md

 For a quote or statement please reach out directly to @alexellisuk or email alex@openfaas.com

+## Backers and sponsorship

+You can become a project backer for OpenFaaS or Sponsor it by making a pledge through [Patreon](https://www.patreon.com/alexellis).

 ## Ordering stickers

 *Get free credit from StickerMule.com*